50 Incredible "Did You Know" Facts That Will Astonish You

-In October 2018, Gilbert Minnesota Police Department issued a public notice about birds that appeared to be "under the influence."
-It turns out that the airborne animals were apparently eating berries that had fermented due to early frost which was making them "tipsy."
+In October 2018, the Gilbert Minnesota Police Department issued a public notice about birds that appeared to be "under the influence."
+It turns out that the airborne animals were apparently eating berries that had fermented due to early frost, which was making them "tipsy."
 Unfortunately, this meant that the buzzed birds were acting confused and flying into windows.
 Hopefully, they were able to sleep it off.

-Did you know Lady Liberty wears a size 879 shoe?
+Lady Liberty wears a size 879 shoe.